Postgraduate Diploma Public Health (Specialist Community Public Health Nursing)

 - Promoting the Health of School-aged Children in the Community

-- Workplace, Health and Wellbeing
+- Workplace, Health and Wellbeing.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
-If changes to your course are approved we will inform you.
+If changes to your course are approved we'll inform you.

 Learning and Teaching